kubeshop/testkube-docs/docs/articles/test-workflows.md

 ```

 Please remember that the image should be stored in a Docker registry, which can be public or private.
 In the case of local images,
-you can use [Docker one] (https://www.docker.com/blog/how-to-use-your-own-registry-2/) or something similar.
+you can use this [Docker one] (https://www.docker.com/blog/how-to-use-your-own-registry-2/) or something similar.
 Currently, we receive the image metadata only from the Docker registry, not the container storage or docker-daemon.

 ### resources